rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m error | stream_context before 2 after 5
 ```

-By default `stream_context` pipe looks for surrounding logs on one hour window.
-This window can be changed with via `time_window` option at query time.
+By default `stream_context` pipe looks for surrounding logs in a one-hour window.
+This window can be changed via the `time_window` option at query time.
-For example, the following query searches for surrounding logs on one week window:
+For example, the following query searches for surrounding logs in a one-week window:

 ```logsql
 _time:5m error | stream_context before 10 time_window 1w